We request NOT to leave medical information on this site. Thank you!

 At our practice, Dr. Hennessey uses the most advanced technologies available, including minimally invasive surgical techniques, which reduce your risks and speed up your recovery.

-To combat neck pain caused by cervical disc disease, Dr. Hennessey can perform an advanced advanced XLIF® lateral lumbar interbody fusion, in which he removes your damaged disc and replaces it with an artificial one, including Mobi-C® artificial cervical discs.
-This surgery is designed to not only relieve your neck pain, but preserve (or improve) the flexibility in your neck.
+To combat neck pain caused by cervical disc disease, Dr. Hennessey can perform an advanced XLIF® lateral lumbar interbody fusion, in which he removes your damaged disc and replaces it with an artificial one, including Mobi-C® artificial cervical disc.
+This surgery is designed to not only relieve your neck pain but preserve (or improve) the flexibility in your neck.

 To learn more about your treatment options for cervical disc degenerative disease, contact our office in Addison, Texas, to set up an appointment.